Can I TA CY 3740 / CY 5770?

 Yes.

-won't respond.
+respond.

-hands-on exploitation experience.
+have hands-on exploitation experience.

 I prioritize applications in this order:

-- Students already taken my courses.
-The more challenges completed,
+- You've already taken my courses.

-- Students taken CY 5770 with Engin or Wil.
+- You've taken CY 5770 (not 3740, not 2550) with Engin, Wil, or Ziming.

 I immediately reject applicants who don't have a practical security